 Are our quilts washable?

-- Machine wash with cold water on delicate cycle.
+- Wash in a washing machine with completely cold water on gentle cycle.

 Did you know?

 Scarcely any people today realize the magnitude of time and laborious labor involved in making a quilt.
 Quilt-making is a process that make involve 5 to 9 months

 to finish.
 Creating a quilt calls for designing, shearing, piecing, quilting, and binding.
 Altogether, the total amount of time to complete one quilt amounts to somewhere around 200—300 hours.